 - Board-certified pathologists oversee all aspects of our

-- Transfusion Medicine performs approximately 40,000 crossmatches per year.
-Approximately 36,000 transfusions were given in Seton facilities in 2003.
+- Transfusion medicine performs approximately 40,000 cross-matches per year.

-- The Microbiology/Virology department performed more than 180,000 tests in 2003 to determine the causes of infectious diseases and to assist in directing appropriate antibiotic treatment for these infections.
+- The Microbiology/Virology department performs tests to determine the causes of infectious diseases and to assist in directing appropriate antibiotic treatment for these infections.

-- The Hematology department performed more than 155,000 routine blood counts and more than 100,000 routine coagulation studies in 2003.
+- The Hematology department performs routine blood counts and routine coagulation studies.

 - Clinical Chemistry departments offer a diverse menu of tests.
-Their work included approximately 115,000 basic metabolic profiles and more than 62,000 cardiac enzyme tests for 2003.
+Their work includes basic metabolic profiles and cardiac enzyme tests.

 - Seton Laboratories have an active community outreach service, which provides quality lab services for local physicians’ offices, Seton Community Health Centers and Seton’s EPN program.